-- Neuro-ischaemic ulcers tend to occur on the margins of the foot, and neuropathic ulcers tend to occur on the plantar surface of the foot.
+- Neuro-ischaemic ulcers tend to occur on the margins of the foot; neuropathic ulcers tend to occur on the plantar surface of the foot.

 - Neuropathic foot tends to be warm with dry skin, bounding pulses, distended veins, reduced sensation and callus around the ulcer.

-- Neuro-ischaemic foot tends to be cool, pink with atrophic skin and absent pulses; the foot may be painful and there is little callus.
+- Neuro-ischaemic foot tends to be cool and pink with atrophic skin and absent pulses; the foot may be painful and there is little callus.

-See also the separate article on Neuropathic Joints (Charcot Joints).
+See also the separate Neuropathic Joints (Charcot Joints) article.